deanilvincent/deanilvincent.github.io/_posts/2017-07-03-simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part1.md

 - <a href="https://www.nuget.org/packages/newtonsoft.json/">Newtonson.Json v8.0.2</a>
     - <a href="http://www.newtonsoft.com/json/help/html/Introduction.htm">Documetation</a>

 On the next page, we'll start creating class file in each folder and put codes step-by-step.

+<a href="https://deanilvincent.github.io/2017/07/03/simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part2/">Simple Weather App in Xamarin Forms with MVVM using Weather API Part 2</a>

+If you some questions or comments regarding the Part 1 page, please drop it below. :)